-This fun project will teach your child how to make their own percussion instrument.
+This fun project will teach your child how to make his own percussion instrument.
 Maracas are most commonly found in Caribbean, Puerto Rican, and Latin American folk music, and often used to introduce children to music and rhythm because of their simple sounds and easy-to-use design.

 What You Need:

 - Paper tape

 - Have your child fill one cup with the dried beans.
 Have him hold the second cup top-down on top of the first, so the open ends of the cups are touching.
 Tape around the edges of both cups so the beans cannot escape!

 - Wrap both cups with aluminum foil.
 Try to flatten the foil as much as possible.